sashank27/Dynamic-Data-Cubes/README.md

 The average density of stars in a cube (stars / cube) comes down to a little over 100 with this design.
 The highest number of stars present in any cube is a little over 10000.

 The data structure can be visualized as a graph with cubes being its nodes.
 As a result, there are edges from a cube to its neighbours.
 We store, for every cube, its neighbours (may be greater than 26 too due to non uniform cubes).
 The implementation can be found in the C++ file - `DataCube.cpp`.
-Running this file outputs the datastructure in a file. star_0.csv, star_1.csv, ....., star_20.csv contain star information - their location (3 dimensional coordinates) and the information about which cube they belong to (We recognize each cube by its bottom-leftmost point).
+Running this file outputs the required data to create the data structure in several files.
+These files are present in the folder `Data` star_0.csv, star_1.csv, ....., star_20.csv contain star information - their location (3 dimensional coordinates) and the information about which cube they belong to (We recognize each cube by its bottom-leftmost point).

 # Queries